Growth hormone boosters are popular dietary supplements because of their exaggerated claims and promises for quick weight loss.

 It bears the name Growth Factor-9 or GF-9, and according to one small industry-funded study, it supposedly “showed results” on healthy individuals.

-What is more, such products are entirely ineffective in people with growth hormone deficiency (GHD) since the pituitary gland in these patients can no longer produce adequate amounts of HGH.
+What is more, such products are entirely ineffective in people with growth hormone deficiency (GHD) since the pituitary gland in these patients can no longer produce adequate amounts of hGH.

-In contrast, actual HGH treatment has undergone rigorous scientific testing by independent researchers, and its effectiveness has been replicated in multiple trials.
+In contrast, actual hGH treatment has undergone rigorous scientific testing by independent researchers, and its effectiveness has been replicated in multiple trials.

-What is GF-9 according to the manufacturer?
+What Is GF-9 According to the Manufacturer?

 The product does not contain actual growth hormone and is classified as a dietary supplement, which means it is not FDA-approved or monitored for effectiveness, safety, and quality by official regulatory bodies.
+Therefore, GF-9 side effects and benefits remain unknown.

-- increased lean muscle mass
+- muscle growth and increased lean muscle mass

 - quicker recovery

-- more energy
+- boost in energy levels

 - strengthened bones and joints